20 Things to do in Verona (2024): Best places to visit + map

 Entrance and opening hours of the Basilica of Santa Anastasia

-Entrance fee: The price for entrance to the Basilica of Santa Anastasia is 4 €.
+Entrance fee: the price for entrance to the Basilica of Santa Anastasia is 4 €.
 Children up to 18 years of age are admitted free of charge when accompanied by two paying persons, and children up to 11 years of age are always admitted free of charge, as are persons with disabilities, including their companions.

 The ticket includes an audio guide in 5 languages (Italian, English, German, Spanish, French).